-An "American Letter" by Norwegian Immigrants
+An 'American Letter' by Norwegian Immigrants

-As in most of Europe in the mid-nineteenth century, Norway's population had begun increasing at a rate faster than agricultural production could support.
+As in most of Europe in the mid-19th century, Norway's population had begun increasing at a rate faster than agricultural production could support.
 The problem reached crisis levels in non-industrialized Norway, where only 3 percent of the land was tillable.

 The first Norwegian immigrants in Wisconsin arrived in 1839, settling on land near Lake Muskego in Waukesha County.
 The next year, land agents from the Muskego settlement identified a fertile region further west in eastern Dane County and known as the Koshkonong Prairie.
 Several Muskego settlers decided to relocate.
 In the 1840s several hundred Norwegians--including the authors of this document--decided to emigrate to the Koshkonong region, which included the communities of Deerfield, Cambridge, McFarland, Cottage Grove, and Stoughton.
 It eventually became the largest Norwegian-American community in the United States.

 The main author of this document, Gunder Asmundson Bondal, (pronounced "Boon-doll") arrived in Wisconsin in 1848.
-He was forty-four years old.
+He was 44 years old.
 Bondal emigrated with his wife, Kari Evensdatter, who also contributed to the letter.
 Bondal's younger brother, Aadne, had journeyed to the United States several years earlier and had worked as a lead miner near Dodgeville.
 Following his older brother's arrival, Aadne moved to Koshkonong, and the two men jointly purchased a 124-acre farm near Deerfield.
 Aadne also contributed to the letter.

 In 1854, five years after arriving in Wisconsin, the Bondals prepared this letter for siblings in Fyrsedal, Norway.
 In the letter, Bondal described the trip to Wisconsin via the Erie Canal and Great Lakes; the process of adjusting to a new home and purchasing a farm; the cost of food and other essentials; wages for men and women; and the family's health, including his concerns about a cholera epidemic.
 Bondal also mentioned neighbors interested in journeying to the California gold fields.